Mechanical–electrical analogies: Forming an analogy

 Electrical systems are commonly described by means of a circuit diagram.
 These are network diagrams that describe the topology of the electrical system using a specialised graph notation.
 The circuit diagram does not try to represent the true physical dimensions of the electrical components or their actual spatial relationship to each other.
 This is possible because the electrical components are represented as ideal lumped elements, that is, the element is treated as if it is occupying a single point (lumped at that point).
 Non-ideal components can be accommodated in this model by using more than one element to represent the component.
 For instance, a coil intended for use as an inductor has resistance as well as inductance.
 This can be represented on the circuit diagram as a resistor in series with an inductor.
 Thus, the first step in forming an analogy of a mechanical system is to describe it as a mechanical network in a similar way, that is, as a topological graph of ideal elements.
-Alternative, more abstract, representations to the circuit diagram are possible, for instance the bond graph.
+Alternatively, more abstract representations to the circuit diagram are possible, for instance the bond graph.

 In an electrical network diagram, limited to linear systems, there are three passive elements: resistance, inductance, and capacitance; and two active elements: the voltage generator, and the current generator.
 The mechanical analogs of these elements can be used to construct a mechanical network diagram.
 What the mechanical analogs of these elements are depends on what variables are chosen to be the fundamental variables.
 There is a wide choice of variables that can be used, but most commonly used are a power conjugate pair of variables (described below) and the pair of Hamiltonian variables derived from these.